What You Can Automate

 - Shows the alignment path, proposed label locations along the corridor, and the label style that will be applied.

 - Verifies the alignment exists, the label style is available, and the interval produces a valid label set.
 Blocks if the alignment has no profile or the label style is missing.
-Egress disclosure: all false.
+Nothing leaves your machine.

 - Output